ADVANTICS/documentation/products/adb-pc-gn01/docs/mechanical_specs.md

     Failure to follow this can result in clogged pumps, limited cooling performance, and in the worst case, damaged fittings and leaks.

 Required flow rate is 5 liters per minute (5 l/min).
-The flow can be increased, to extend full power operation region in hot climates.
-Do not exceed 15 l/min.
+The flow can be increased to extend full power operation region in hot climates.
+Please do not exceed 15 l/min.

 Since the units are designed to be used in a parallel loop (cold water pushing into all the boxes at the same time through a manifold), there has to be enough water pressure to spread equally between all converters.
 If the flow is not restrictive enough per heatsink (or water inlets), there is a risk there won’t be enough pressure to feed all units equally (especially considering the vertical stacking in a rack).
 One way to test how well the fluid is distributed is to (temporarily) install flow indicators on every high pressure port on the first rack you build.